Design stylized barcodes and 2D codes

 • Use transparency (no fill color) for patterns that do not cut through your barcode.

-• In NiceLabel Designer, place the image over your barcode object.
+• In Designer, place the image over your barcode object.
 If necessary, use the option To Front.

 • Make sure your barcodes print as graphics, not as printer internal objects (see barcode Properties > General > Always print as graphics.